The Common App is Open. Class of 2029, Apply Today!

 If you are interested in mental health and are looking for a career that will allow you to help people lead happier lives, becoming a Board Certified Behavior Analyst® (BCBA®) is one option that you may want to consider.

-Below, we’ll cover what exactly a BCBA is, what they do, and cover the critical steps you need to take in order to have a successful career in behavioral health.
+Below, we’ll cover what exactly a BCBA is and what they do, as well as critical steps in the BCBA certification process that can help you start a successful career in behavioral health.

 Once you have become a BCBA, in addition to directly providing behavioral health services, you will be able to supervise the work of Board Certified Assistant Behavior Analysts® (BCaBAs®), Registered Behavior Technicians® (RBTs®), and other professionals who implement behavior-analytic interventions.